 Some years later, in United States v.
 Padelford, 76 U.S. (9 Wall.)
 531 (1870), this Court held that a person taking such an oath and receiving a pardon would be deemed legally loyal, and therefore entitled to restoration of property under the Abandoned and Captured Property Act.
-The Reconstruction Congress, generally skeptical toward President Andrew Johnson's conciliatory policy toward the conquered South, responded by enacting a statute barring the use of a pardon to prove loyalty, taking a pardon to be conclusive proof that the claimant had been disloyal in fact, and instructing the federal courts to dismiss claims predicated on a pardon for want of jurisdiction.3 As the statute provided, in all cases where judgment shall have been heretofore rendered in the Court of Claims in favor of any claimant on any other proof of loyalty than such as the proviso requires, this court shall, on appeal, have no further jurisdiction of the cause, and shall dismiss the same for want of jurisdiction.
+The Reconstruction Congress, generally skeptical of President Andrew Johnson's conciliatory policy toward the conquered South, responded by enacting a statute barring the use of a pardon to prove loyalty, taking a pardon to be conclusive proof that the claimant had been disloyal in fact, and instructing the federal courts to dismiss claims predicated on a pardon for want of jurisdiction.4 As the statute provided, in all cases where judgment shall have been heretofore rendered in the [C]ourt of [C]laims in favor of any claimant on any other proof of loyalty than such as [the proviso requires], the Supreme Court shall, on appeal, have no further jurisdiction of the cause, and shall dismiss the same for want of jurisdiction.